sxxxhjjj/666/README.md

                 lastWasHit = true
                 local curPad = GetEffectivePadding(mob)
                 if dmgDealt >= DMG_THRESHOLD and MobConfirmedPadding[mob] == nil then
-                    if not MobCheckerCancelled[mob] then  -- ★ เช็คก่อน save
+                    if not MobCheckerCancelled[mob] then
                         MobConfirmedPadding[mob] = curPad
                         MobHeightOverride[mob]   = curPad
                     end
                     break
                 end
                 if hitStreak >= 2 and MobConfirmedPadding[mob] == nil then
-                    if not MobCheckerCancelled[mob] then  -- ★ เช็คก่อน save
+                    if not MobCheckerCancelled[mob] then
                         MobConfirmedPadding[mob] = curPad
                         MobHeightOverride[mob]   = curPad
                     end